On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Numerical Results

 The AA-diffusion decay rate corresponding to the final experiment is plotted in Figure \ref{fig:rankone} and it is readily seen that the minus log-belief with time scaling approaches 0.0457.

-The next part of this section consists of numerical examples where the ``inept agent'' phenomenon is observed --- see the end of Section \ref{sec:subadditive}.
+The next part of this section consists of numerical examples where the ``inept agent'' phenomenon is observed --- recall the end of Section \ref{sec:subadditive}.
 We set the inept agent to agent 1, and select $\beta_1 = 1$, i.e., $D(L_1(\cdot|\theta^\circ)||L_1(\cdot|\theta)) = 0$.
 The other $\beta_k$'s remain the same as in the simulations in Figure \ref{fig:reg_comparison}.
 The simulations take place over the non-regular network \ref{fig:networknotreg}, and four different connecivity matrices $A_{\alpha_1}$, $A_{\alpha_2}$, $A_{\alpha_3}$, $A_{\alpha_4}$ are set with the same lazy Metropolis rule in \ref{fig:conjecture}, with four different $\alpha$ values $\alpha_1 = 0.01$, $\alpha_1 = 0.5$, $\alpha_1 = 0.8$, $\alpha_4 = 0.95$.
 Note that the Perron vector remains unchanged when we change $\alpha$, hence the decay rate of GA should also remain unchanged.
 This is observed in Figure \ref{fig:inept}.
-However, as $\alpha$ increases, the inept agent 1 becomes more self-confident and the learning rate decreases drastically, which is evident from Figure \ref{fig:inept}.
+However, as $\alpha$ increases, the inept agent 1 becomes more self-confident and the learning rate for AA decreases drastically, which is evident from Figure \ref{fig:inept}.

 For the remaining simulations, we assume that, under $\theta^\circ$, agents observe standard Gaussian random variables and under $\theta$ they observe unit-variance Gaussian random variables with mean 10.
-The $K \times K$ covariance matrix of the data under both hypotheses is given by $\Sigma(c)\triangleq c\mathds{1}_K\mathds{1}^T_K + (1-c)I_{K}$ for a $c \in [0,1]$.
+The $K \times K$ covariance matrix of the data under both hypotheses is given by

+for a $c \in [0,1]$.
 Observe that $c = 1$ corresponds to the case where all agents observe the same data and $c = 0$ corresponds to the i.i.d. case.
 This setup ensures that the data is exchangeable.

 The following simulation aims to investigate the effect of network connectivity on the decay rates of AA-diffusion under exchangeable networks.
 We choose $c = 0.5$, and the network is simulated on $D = $ 2,3,4,6-regular networks.
 The $D$ regular networks are constructed as follows: The neighbor of agent $k$ is set as